HenryXie1/Install-Prometheus-Grafana-and-Store-Data-On-NFS-in-Oracle-OCI/docs/prometheus-data-on-nfs.md

 prometheus-kube-prometheus-0                                3/3       Running   1          1h
 ```

+ * When you see error pod error "prometheus-kube-prometheus-0" is "CrashLoopBackOff"
+   * Use "kubectl logs prometheus-kube-prometheus-0 prometheus" to get more details, you may see error "Opening storage failed, permission denied".
+   * In this case we need to chmod 775 prometheus-db on NFS .See details in [github issue](https://github.com/coreos/prometheus-operator/issues/830)
+   * After that "kubectl delete pod prometheus-kube-prometheus-0" will restart pod successfully.
+You can see files created in ./prometheus-db/wal/
 * Expose Prometheus service to NodePort
   * kubectl edit svc kube-prometheus -n monitoring
    * At the bottom, replace "type: ClusterIP" with "type: NodePort", save it